 What is this process for?

-Follow this process to make a formal request under the Right to Information Act 2009 for access to information about QUT or to personal information QUT holds about another person.
+Follow this process to make a formal request under the Right to Information Act 2009 for access to non-personal information held by QUT or for your personal information if the documents also include the personal information of someone else.

-If you want to request access to personal information about you that QUT holds, see how to request access to your personal information.
+If you want to request access to your personal information only, see requesting access to your personal information.

 Before you make a request